archscorer/archscorer/RoadMap.md

   * ID (uniq) - refers to Archers database (site users) [people registered by name only get every time new ID, once they register - all entries with such name are pulled together and tables are updated to new ID]
   * class (AMLB, etc)
   * ScoreCard
-   * End ID - refers to competition Ends table?
+   * End ID - refers to event Ends table?
    * arrow scores
    * end score (computed)
   * Cum score (computed)